Middle East Centre Archive Copying of Archives

 Digital Cameras (Self service copying)

 The use of digital cameras is permitted in the Archive.
 However copies can only be made for private study and non-commercial research and sound and flash should be disabled before use.
-Mobile phones, where the sound cannot be turned off, are not permitted - as the camera sound is disruptive to others working in the reading room.

 For further information on using digital cameras please see our leaflet Using a digital camera in the MEC Archive (pdf file)